sideoffryes/AI_Wargaming_Capstone/proposal/proposal.md

 ### What is wargaming?

-Joint Publicayion 1 defines a wargame as "A simulation, by whatever means, of a military operation involving two or more opposing forces, using rules, data, and procedures designed to depict an actual or assumed real life situation."
+Joint Publication 1 defines a wargame as "A simulation, by whatever means, of a military operation involving two or more opposing forces, using rules, data, and procedures designed to depict an actual or assumed real life situation."
 Wargaming has long been a tool used in military planning, training, and preparation for real combat scenarios using simulated scenarios to improve decision making of everyone involved.
 In the past, wargames had to be conducted manually with only human players making the decisions for both sides using their previous experiences.
 As early as 2015 the call to innovate wargaming came from the Deputy Secretary of the Navy.
 Unfortunately, that call while acknowledged and looked into did not see almost any progress.
-(Robert Work, Former Deputy SECNAV) General Berger was another high ranking member of the DOD who called for advancement in wargaming and M&S during his time as Commandant of the Marine Corps.
+(Robert Work, Former Deputy SECNAV) General Berger was another high ranking member of the DoD who called for advancement in wargaming and M&S during his time as Commandant of the Marine Corps.
 (Scotty Black, LtCol.
-USMC PhD) In recent years, the calls for AI in wargaming to be explored in more detail have grown and many in the DOD want to see progress.
+USMC PhD) In recent years, the calls for AI in wargaming to be explored in more detail have grown and many in the DoD want to see progress.

 ### What is an LLM?

 A large language model is defined by IBM as "A category of foundation models trained on immense amounts of data making them capable of understanding and generating natural language and other types of content to perform a wide range of tasks."
-The goal of our capstone is to develop smaller language models that can produce natural and correct documentation for use in wargames.
-Our language models will be trained on large amounts of wargame artifacts and be able to produce unique artifacts that follow the same structure.
+The goal of our capstone is to augment existing LLMs, preferable open source ones, via RAG to produce the specific artifacts.
+Our augmented language models will be given examples of wargame artifacts and be able to produce unique artifacts that follow the same structure.

 ### Current State of the People's Republic of China (PRC)